What is Ulcerative Colitis?

 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying any of these supplements mentioned in this article as a possible solution to helping you with your ulcerative colitis?
 Contact BulkSupplements.com to place an order today.

 The Bottom Line

 Ulcerative colitis is a chronic inflammatory bowel disease.
-The main symptoms include abdominal pain, cramps, rectal bleeding, diarrhea, inflammation and fatigue.
-It could be caused due to autoimmune conditions, heredity or genetic reasons, or some environmental factor, such as sanitation, diet and pollution.
+The major symptoms include abdominal pain, cramps, rectal bleeding, diarrhea, inflammation and fatigue.
+Its cause could be autoimmune conditions, heredity or genetic reasons, or some environmental factors, such as sanitation, diet, and pollution.
 Stress and poor emotional health could also lead to ulcerative colitis.

 Treatment for this disease includes medicines and surgery.
 Doctors may prescribe anti-inflammatory drugs, anti-diarrheal medication and antibiotics to help with the symptoms.
 Your physician will choose based on the symptoms and their severity.